Plants in pots

 Boronia keysii (Photo below left)

 We planted this rare species of boronia from southeastern Queensland, height to 2m, with aromatic foliage and pink, star-shaped flowers in November 2019.
 This plant was lost to science for 62 years then rediscovered in 1971.
+Our first plant died after being repotted, but the second one, planted in April 2023 persists.

 Boronia ‘Lipstick’ (Photo above right)

 We planted this hybrid boronia, B. crassipes x B. heterophylla, height 1-2.5m x 50-75cm, an upright, evergreen shrub with narrow, aromatic leaves and many large, purple-pink bell shaped flowers in September 2020.
+Died in January 2024 from wet feet as the drainage was poor - mea culpa.

 Boronia megastigma ‘Dark Prince’ (Photo below left)